DavidBarcenas/react-workshops/README.md

-# React Workshops
+# Front end Workshops

 Repository with exercises from multiple courses and challenges.

-The objective of this is to learn the best practices to program in react such as: optimization, clean code, structures, security, etc.
+The objective is to know the best practices for programming with frmaworks and javascript libraries.

+# Projects

+- **Webpack starter kit**
+  - Boilerplate to start a custom react project by setting webpack from 0.
+- **Game Store**
+  - Creation of an online store using react.